xavidop/cardex/README.md

 ### Card Generation
 1. Navigate to the generate page
+2. **Select your TCG game** (Pokémon, One Piece, Lorcana, Magic, or Dragon Ball)
-2. Fill out the card parameters:
+3. Fill out the card parameters:
-   - Pokemon name and type
+   - Character name and type/color
-   - Card properties (Full Art, Holographic)
+   - Card properties (Special/Full Art, Holographic)
-   - Descriptions for the Pokemon and background
+   - Descriptions for the character and background
-   - Language and optional stats
+   - Language and game-specific stats
-3. Click "Generate Pokemon Card" to create a custom card using AI
+4. Click "Generate Card" to create a custom card using AI
-4. Preview the generated card
+5. Preview the generated card
-5. Save it to your collection if you like it
+6. Save it to your collection if you like it

+**Note:** Each game has unique stat fields that appear dynamically based on your selection!

 ### Photo-to-Card Generation
 1. Navigate to the "Photo Card" page